jsulopzs/jsulopz/README.md

 1. [Resolving Python with Data Science](https://github.com/jsulopz/01-resolving-python-data-science)
 2. [Machine Learning](https://github.com/jsulopz/02-machine-learning)

-Nowadays, I dedicate at least 40h per week to teach my students and create educational content for my online channels.
+Nowadays, I dedicate at least 40h per week to teaching my students and creating educational content for my online channels.

 If you want me to train you in the field of Data Science + Python, you can book a lesson [here ↗](https://resolvingpython.as.me/)